 - Choose the movie for family movie night.

-2. Go for a walk together in the dark to look at the Christmas lights.
-The fresh air melts away stress so everyone sleeps better, the
+You can also find that sense of wonder by going for a quiet walk together to look at your neighborhood lights.
+The fresh air melts away stress so everyone

-dark night inspires awe, the novelty and sense of adventure create connection, and the walk gives a nice chance to chat, away from screens.
-Turn off
+sleeps better, the dark night inspires awe, the novelty and sense of adventure create connection, and the walk gives a nice chance to chat, away from

 3. Instead of taking a photo of your child on a bearded stranger's lap reciting lists of material items he covets, take photos of the